jfs325/docker-aws-deployment/README.md

     If you've done the above steps correctly, you should be ready to work some magic with terraform commands.

-    If you're still in the /app folder, run `cd ..` and `cd terraform` to switch to the terraform folder.
+    If you're still in the /app folder, run this to switch to the terraform folder:

+        cd ..
+        cd terraform

+    Then run

+        terraform init
-    Then run `terraform init` to initiate your terraform module.
+    to initiate your terraform module

+    Next, run

+        terraform plan
-    Next, run `terraform plan` to simulate running your terraform code and see if there's any errors.
+    to preview your terraform code and see if there's any errors

-    If everything looks good, then run `terraform apply` to create your AWS resources.
+    If everything looks good, then run

+        terraform apply
+    to create your AWS resources

 6. **Checking your ECS task_definition**